auth0/Auth0.swift/.github/PULL_REQUEST_TEMPLATE.md

 ### 🎯 Testing

 <!--
 Describe how this can be tested by reviewers.
 Be specific about anything not tested and why.
 Tests must be added for all new functionality.
 Existing tests must be updated for all changed/fixed functionality, where applicable.
-All the tests must complete without errors.
+All tests must complete without errors.

 Please include any manual steps for testing end-to-end, or for testing functionality not covered by unit tests.
 -->